vnarapar/qcom-linux-test/Runner/suites/Multimedia/Audio/AudioPlayback/Read_me.md

 - Supports **PipeWire** and **PulseAudio** backends
 - Plays audio clips with configurable format, duration, and loop count
+- **Network operations are optional**: By default, no network connection is attempted.
+Use `--enable-network-download` to enable downloading missing audio files
 - Automatically downloads and extracts audio assets if missing
 - Validates playback using multiple evidence sources:
   - PipeWire/PulseAudio streaming state